infretis/infentory/pore_formation/README.md

 pip install MDAnalysis
 ```

-## Main thing to consider in the infretis0.toml file:
+## Tuning GROMACS in infretis0.toml

 In `infretis0.toml`, the default setting is to run 4 workers in parallel on 1 GPU node, modify accordingly to your hardware specs: